derekbar90/catalyst/README.md

 ## Global Make Commands
 - `make start-stack` - build and launch all containers
+- `make start-stack-metrics` - build and launch all containers with metrics
+  - Tip: You need to restart any running services with a updated docker-compose.env where METRICS_ENABLED=true
 - `make stop-stack` - stop all launched containers
 - `make dbash SVC=SERVICE_NAME` - takes `SVC` arg and creates a bash command line inside the running service
 - `make dlog SVC=SERVICE_NAME` - takes `SVC` arg and logs with following and tails the last 400 lines of a service